cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 SafeGraph provides this data for individual census block groups, using differential privacy to protect individual people's data privacy.

-Delphi creates features of the Safegraph data at the census block group level, then aggregates these features to the county and state levels.
+Delphi creates features of the SafeGraph data at the census block group level, then aggregates these features to the county and state levels.
 The aggregated data is freely available through the COVIDcast API.